ElePT/qiskit_sphinx_theme/docs/migration_guides/opflow_migration.rst

 ----------

 The :mod:`~qiskit.opflow` module was originally introduced as a layer between circuits and algorithms, a series of building blocks for quantum algorithms research and development.
-The core design of opflow was based on the assumption that the point of access to backends (real devices or simulators) was a ``backend.run()`` type of method: a method that takes in a circuit and returns its measurement results.
-Under this assumption, all the tasks related to operator handling and building expectation value computations were left to the user to manage.
-Opflow helped bridge that gap, it allowed to wrap circuits and observables into operator classes that could be algebraically manipulated, so that the final result's expectation values could be easily computed following different methods.

-This basic opflow functionality is covered by  its core submodules: the ``operators`` submodule (including :mod:`~qiskit.opflow.operator_globals`, :mod:`~qiskit.opflow.list_ops`, :mod:`~qiskit.opflow.primitive_ops`, and :mod:`~qiskit.opflow.state_fns`), the :mod:`~qiskit.opflow.converters` submodule, and the :mod:`~qiskit.opflow.expectations` submodule.
-Following this reference framework of ``operators``, :mod:`~qiskit.opflow.converters` and :mod:`~qiskit.opflow.expectations`, opflow includes more algorithm-specific functionality, which can be found in the :mod:`~qiskit.opflow.evolutions` submodule (specific for hamiltonian simulation algorithms), as well as the :mod:`~qiskit.opflow.gradients` submodule (applied in multiple machine learning and optimization use-cases).
-Some classes from the core modules mentioned above are also algorithm or application-specific, for example the :obj:`~CVarMeasurement` or the :obj:`~Z2Symmetries`.

-..
-With the introduction of the primitives we have a new mechanism that allows.... efficient... error mitigation...

-The recent introduction of the :mod:`~qiskit.primitives` provided a new interface for interacting with backends.
+The recent introduction of the :mod:`~qiskit.primitives` provided a new interface for interacting with backends that disrupted the "opflow way" of doing things.
 Now, instead of preparing a circuit to execute with a ``backend.run()`` type of method, the algorithms can leverage the :class:`~Sampler` and :class:`~Estimator` primitives, send parametrized circuits and observables, and directly receive quasi-probability distributions or expectation values (respectively).
 This workflow simplifies considerably the pre-processing and post-processing steps